 Graduates of Rutgers, The State University of New Jersey, tend to view their affiliation in a proud and enduring way.
 They know that the opportunities provided them at their alma mater have been catalysts enabling lifelong learning and meaningful careers.

-The principal attorney at our Somerville law firm can speak personally to that.
+The principal attorney at our Bridgewater law firm can speak personally to that.
 Rajeh A. Saadeh embraced Rutger’s challenge, graduating from the university’s Honors/Scholars Program prior to attending the nationally ranked University of Pennsylvania Law School.

 Saadeh, like many other Rutgers graduates, credits the school with preparing him for the legal work he now passionately engages in for clients across New Jersey with family law and real estate-related concerns.